Andriy Danayev: Biography

-In 2001 he returned to Ukraine, and to Luhansk, this time to play for Agata Luhansk.
+In 2001, he returned to Ukraine, and to Luhansk, this time to play for Agata Luhansk.
 He did not stay with Agata for long before moving to Russia to play with Dongazdobycha.
 His time with Dongazdobycha was successful, in which he scored 10 goals in 19 games.
 This successful spell in the lower leagues of Russia drew interest from the Kazakhstan team FC Caspiy, however Danayev went on to only make one appearance for the second division team.
-Once again Danayev found himself playing in the Luhansk region of Ukraine, starting with Inter Luhansk, where he played 11 games and scored 3 goals, before joining Donets Lysychansk, eventually returning to Agata Luhansk, where he enjoyed his most prolific time as a player, scoring 15 goals in 23 games.
-After this prolific spell with Agata it is known that he returned to Dongazdobycha, scoring 12 goals, but it is unknown how many games he played during this time.
-After playing in Russia for 6 months he again returned to play with Agata.
-Due to his prolific from over the previous 18 months Danayev eventually secured himself a move to second division club Stal Alchevsk.
+Once again Danayev found himself playing in the Luhansk region of Ukraine, starting with Inter Luhansk, where he played 11 games and scored three goals, before joining Donets Lysychansk, eventually returning to Agata Luhansk, where he enjoyed his most prolific time as a player, scoring 15 goals in 23 games.
+After this prolific spell with Agata, he returned to Dongazdobycha, scoring 12 goals, but it is unknown how many games he played during this time.
+After playing in Russia for six months, he again returned to play with Agata.
+Due to his prolific from over the previous 18 months, Danayev eventually secured himself a move to second division club Stal Alchevsk.

 Danayev played in the Ukrainian First League over the 2004–05 season, playing 30 games and scoring 10 goals.
 It was an impressive season for the club, as they went on to win the league and secured promotion to Ukraine's top division.
 Danayev started the following season on loan to Armenian top division club Urartu.
-After his loan deal ended he played the second half of the season for Stal playing his first games in Ukraine's top division.
-He made 7 appearances and scored 1 goal in what was his only season playing in the Ukrainian Premier League.
+After his loan deal ended, he spent the second half of the season with Stal, playing his first games in Ukraine's top division.
+He made seven appearances and scored once in what was his only season playing in the Ukrainian Premier League.

 While without a club the following season, Danayev joined Agata, playing one game for the club, before securing a permanent move to Ukrainian First League team Zakarpattia Uzhhorod.
 Danayev spent the season with Zakarpattia before moving to Azerbaijan to play.
 He originally joined second division side MKT-Araz, but joined top division side Simurq PIK before even making a league appearance for MKT-Araz.
-In the Azerbaijani top division Danayev made 22 appearances scoring 3 goals.
+In the Azerbaijani top division, Danayev made 22 appearances, scoring three goals.

-Returning to Ukraine, Danayev had short spells with Metallurg NPVK and Kommunalnik Lugansk, eventually settling down for 18 months to play with Poltava.
+Returning to Ukraine, Danayev had short spells with Metallurg NPVK and Kommunalnik Luhansk, eventually settling down for 18 months to play with Poltava.
 After his time with Poltava, Danayev played for Shakhtar Sverdlovsk, FC Popasnaya and GP Anthracite.
-After the Russian invasion into Ukraine in 2014 he began playing in the so called "LPR Football Championship" playing in newly created clubs that were not part of the Ukrainian leagues.
-He played for Zarya-Stal Luhansk, Spartak Lugansk, Dalevets Luhansk, and Zarya Academy Luhansk.
+After the Russian invasion into Ukraine in 2014, he began playing in the so called "LPR Football Championship", playing in newly created clubs that were not part of the Ukrainian leagues.
+He played for Zarya-Stal Luhansk, Spartak Luhansk, Dalevets Luhansk, and Zarya Academy Luhansk.
 During this time he also started his coaching career, coaching for Spartak and Dalevets.